Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 (c) copper will not mildew like most any painted surface or stainless steel.

-(d) We will work in stainless steel, but copper cost about the same, so our clients have preferred copper.
+(d) I will work in stainless steel, but copper cost about the same, so clients have preferred copper.

 Volume Discounts

-Yes, we do give volume discounts.
-We will also discounts clients who aid us by carefully reading over these web pages and who quickly and clearly convey their needs to us, in order to minimize the number of e-mails needed to iron these details out.
-If you have read this far, you are off to a good start.
-Feel free to mention this in your e-mail.
+Yes, I do give volume discounts for orders of multiple units of the same design and size.
+I've also offer discounts to Clients who aid me by carefully reading over these web pages to clearly and quickly convey their needs in their first e-mail in order to minimize the number of e-mails needed to iron out these details.
+If you have read this far, you are off to a very good start.
+Feel free to mention this discount in your e-mail.

 References